Fiz-advertisement/fiz-advertisement.github.io/README.md

     this website will have flash games and other web games.
   (we are planning to have around 10 games on this website)

-   I will try to make the website look better, as I said the site is still in it's early stages.
+   I will try to make the website look better, as I said the site is still in it's early stages, I don't know how to stylized the website but I will try to learn as fast as possible.